 True luxury is living stress-free when it comes to your finances.
 And is the driving force behind reaching financial independence (FI).

-Because not only can you stop worrying so much about your bank balance and getting your bills paid on time, the ensuing financial relief leads to time and mental freedom, too.
+Because not only can you stop worrying so much about your bank balance and getting your bills paid on time, but the ensuing financial relief leads to time and mental freedom.

 Work becomes optional.